-Whave written this little book with the hope that it may be of value in years to come; that those who are struggling in Gods great harvest field may find somthing in these pages to give them courage to press on.
+I have written this little book with the hope that it may be of value in years to come; that those who are struggling in God's great harvest field may find something in these pages to give them courage to press on.
 For small beginnings sometimes make great endings.
 As the little stone hewn out of the mountain without hands is to fill the whole earth.
-And you who sometimes go forth weeping, bearing precious seed will doubtless return again bringing your sheeves with you.
+And you who sometimes go forth weeping, bearing precious seed will doubtless return again bringing your sheaves with you.
 Dan.
-2.,
+2.

-Hoping those of my friends who are saved may find comfort and consolatio

-Also those who are dear to me, and not yet saved, may find somehing to remind them and draw them to the God who is mighty to save and deliver.
+Hoping those of my friends who are saved may find comfort and consolation.
+Also those who are dear to me, and not yet saved, may find something to remind them and draw them to the God who is mighty to save and deliver.

-There are many things I should like to have embodied in these pages, but weak vision and poor health have hindered.
-The most of it was written by my own hand in my 70th year, and therefor, I know you will kindly overlook wherein I have fallen short.
+There are many things I should have liked to have embodied in these pages, but weak vision and poor health have hindered.
+The most of it was written by my own hand in my 70th year, and therefore, I know you will kindly overlook wherein I have fallen short.

-Signed.
+Signed

-Allie R. Fisher Allen.
+Allie R. Fisher Allen